Republican Left Democratic Front: Formation

-Communist Party of India (Marxist), Peasants and Workers Party, Janata Dal (Secular), Samajwadi Party, Swabhimani Paksha, Chhatra Bharati and Others.
+Communist Party of India (Marxist), Peasants and Workers Party of India, Janata Dal (Secular), Samajwadi Party, Swabhimani Paksha, Chhatra Bharati and Others.
 Ridalos contested all 288 Assembly seats against both Congress-NCP and BJP-Shivsena combines.
 He announced that the RIDALOS would be secular and would champion the cause of the poor and backward sections of the population.
 RIDALOS main focus was to be on the development of the Scheduled Castes, Dalits, Adivasis, Muslims and farmers.
 Athavale emphasised that he would not later support Congress or NCP despite his history of allying with them.

 Athavale also requested Prakash Ambedkar to join the RIDALOS (Third Front) But, Prakash Ambedkar did not join the Third Front (RIDALOS), Rather he formed Fourth Front composed of Bharipa Bahujan Mahasangh, All India United Democratic Front, Peace Party of India, and few other small organisations.

 Meeting

 The first round of meeting was held in Mumbai and then followed with major public rally at Shivaji Park.
 It was attended by heavy weights political leaders from state as well as from national political parties.
 Even film stars and cricketers took part in this public rally to attract crowds.
 Bollywood Star Sanjay Dutt and Cricketer Vinod Kambli was star campaigner of RIDALOS.